-The project is proposing 2,400 square foot retain cannabis dispensary.
-Wastewater is expected to be minimal as the project would only require up to 7-8 employees in only a few shifts.
+The project is proposing 92,000 square foot retain Contractor Storage Yard facility.
+Wastewater is expected to be minimal as the project would only require up to 10-12 standard/regular employee, in approximately 3-shifts.
 The project is not expected to exceed wastewater treatment requirements of the State Regional Water Quality Control Board (SRWQCB) (Fremont Valley Sub-basin).
 In addition, City and other local and governmental agency review will ensure compliance with all current and applicable wastewater treatment requirements.
 Less than significant impacts are expected.

-California City Water Department provides domestic water and wastewater service in the project vicinity.
-The City provides approximately 4,430 active service water connections to its incorporated area (203 square miles).
+California City Water Department provides domestic water service in the project vicinity.
+The City provides approximately 4,410 active service water connections to its incorporated area (203 square miles).
 The City maintains approximately 313 miles of water main lines ranging in size from 4 to 21 inches in diameter, and a 20-inch transmission line connects the City wells to the reservoirs located in the foothills.
 As stated in the prior discussion, the California City Wastewater Treatment Facility, which is designed to treat an average flow of 1.5 million gallons per day, and peak flow of 3.0 MD.

-The approximately 0.40-acre project site is currently vacant and undeveloped, with scattered vegetation.
-Existing facilities such as water, sewer and electricity currently run along Lindbergh Boulevard.
-The proposed Project will connect to existing water and sewer services available in Shepard Place and served by the City.
+The approximately 3.6-acre project site is currently vacant and undeveloped, with scattered vegetation.
+Existing facilities such as water and electricity currently run along Mitchell Boulevard.
+The proposed Project will connect to existing water services available in Mitchell Road and served by the City.

 The wastewater from the proposed project is expected to be minimal and accommodated given the size and nature of the project.
-The proposed project is designed to connect to an existing city sewer system along the project's northern boundary.
-The connection to the City's sewer and water system will comply with the requirements of the State Regional Water Control Board and the City.
-Connections into sewer infrastructure will undergo review by City Staff, and the Fremont Valley Integrated Regional Water Management Group (IRWMG), consisting of California City, Mojave Public Utility District (MPUD), and the Antelope Valley East Kern Water Agency (AVEK).
+The Project will require sub-surface or onsite waste disposal systems (OTWS) as there are no sewer facilities located within this portion of Mitchell Blvd.
+Construction of OTWS will comply with the requirements of the State Regional Water Control Board, Kern County Department of Environmental Health, and the City Public Works Department.
+OTWS are required to comply with the Fremont Valley Integrated Regional Water Management Group (IRWMG), consisting of California City, Mojave Public Utility District (MPUD), and the Antelope Valley East Kern Water Agency (AVEK).
 The review by these groups will ensure wastewater capacity and compliance.
-Additionally, sewer installation and connection fees in place at the time of development or connection would be collected by California City.
+Additionally, OTWS installation and connection fees in place at the time of development or connection would be collected by California City.
 Therefore, less than significant impacts are expected.